Scottish man rides through state in the home stretch of circling the globe

 They’re also amazed when they find out what Quigley’s doing — and why.

-“Wow,” said Mike Dye, an Statesville man who’d run inside to pick up lunch.
+“Wow,” said Mike Dye, a Statesville man who’d run inside to pick up lunch.
 “Everybody has goals.
 God bless him, as long as he has his head on straight, more power to him.”

 Before he mounted up Thursday for a final push across Davie County to Winston-Salem, Quigley considered another slightly obvious question.